 Spring 2018 Orientation

 While at Orientation, incoming students will receive their CINO Card, meet with representatives from their academic college, the Office of Financial Aid and Scholarships, Student Life and many others.
 Students will also learn what it means to be a student at CCU, ways to get involved on campus, and traditions of the University.
-Students will also have the opportunity to meet others who will be enrolling at Coastal, as well as current University students.
+In addition, students will have the opportunity to meet others who will be enrolling at Coastal, as well as current University students.

-Once you register for the one-day orientation, you will receive a confirmation in the mail within a few weeks.
-Make sure you read the brochure in full.
-You may also contact your academic adviser and go ahead and register for your Spring 2018 classes.
-Failure to attend your in-person orientation will result in your class schedule being dropped.
-To determine your adviser, check here and scroll to your major.
+Once you register for the one-day orientation, you will receive an email confirmation within a week.
+Make sure you read the confirmation in full.
+You may also contact your academic advisor and go ahead and register for your Spring 2018 classes; class registration for incoming students will begin on Monday, Nov.
+6. Failure to attend your in-person orientation will result in your class schedule being dropped.
+To determine your advisor, check here and scroll to your major.

 We also recommend you get a jump start on learning about CCU by completing the online pre-orientation prior to attending your in-person orientation.

 Check-in for Spring 2018 Orientation will be in the HTC Student Recreation and Convocation Center beginning at 7:45 a.m.
 The HTC Center is number 38 on the campus map.

 - Register for your session online.
 Please note that you must pay the $100 enrollment deposit before you can register for Orientation.
 The fee for Transfer Orientation is $90 per student and $20 per family member and/or guest.
 A confirmation will be emailed 7-10 business days after registration is received.
 Orientation Fees are non-refundable.